sustainablelab/gl-hey/README.md

 This is a good reference:
 https://www.glfw.org/docs/3.0/quick.html

+But when you get to the part about making a triangle, don't follow that reference cause it's an older OpenGL API.
+So just take a look for the window stuff and setting up callbacks.

 Instead of me rambling here, future me should just look at the version of `main.cpp` that does nothing but make a window.